 How Do I Convert My Artwork into a Vector?

 To change your image or logo into vector art, it's sometimes necessary to speak with the original graphic designer of the artwork or the person who designed it for you.
 Many times, your artist will be able to convert a jpeg (.jpg) or bitmap file (.bmp) to a vectored format for you.
 If you don't have a graphic designer or your graphic designer cannot create a vectored version of your artwork, your sales rep will be happy to help you.
-However, please note that a small fee may be added to your order for vectoring.

 What Does "Convert Font to Outlines" Mean, How Do I Do that to My Fonts?